 Eric W. Schrimshaw, Ph.D., is a social/health psychologist and associate professor of sociomedical sciences at Columbia University Medical Center where he serves as co-Lead of the Sexuality, Sexual, and Reproductive Health certificate program.
 His research over the past 20 years has been in the area of LGB health, with a particular emphasis on HIV risk behaviors of MSM populations.
 In particular, he has an interest in the role of technology in changing how MSM meet and communicate with potential sexual partners and how this may contribute to sexual risk behaviors among MSM.
-His research has also addressed the unique psychological and sexual health needs of bisexual men, pornography viewers, and LGB adolescents.
+His research has also addressed the unique psychological and sexual health needs of bisexual men, pornography viewers, male sex workers, and LGB adolescents.
 His research has been supported by multiple NIH grants and has resulted in the publication of over 60 journal articles addressing LGB health and well-being.

 PhD, 2009, City University of New York - Graduate Center